 Location: Menlo Park, California, United States

-(John) David Bukry, PhD, Geologist, has been recognized by Marquis Who’s Who Top Scientists for dedication, achievements, and leadership in climate change silicoflagellates and biostrategraphy with kalcarious.
+(John) David Bukry, PhD, Geologist, has been recognized by Marquis Who’s Who Top Scientists for dedication, achievements, and leadership in climate change, silicoflagellates, and biostratigraphy with calcareous nannoplankton.

 For more information, please visit: